CrauxZahard/MyTurn-Remake/docs/code_standard.md

 ## Notes

 - Folder name will be added at the end of the class and file name under src folder, vice versa in the asset folder
+- If the function will not be use outside the class put an underscore "\_" to it to indicate that it is private
+- The export variable should be in capitalize.